Orange Shirt Day

 Orange Shirt Day takes place annually on September 30 and is a global day of recognition and awareness-raising about residential schools.
 We commemorate the day by wearing an orange shirt or clothing item.

-Ryerson community members come together every September 30 in the spirit of truth-telling, reconciliation and to provide space for conversations on the impact of residential schools and the legacy it has left behind in our community.
+University community members come together every year in the spirit of truth-telling, reconciliation and to provide space for conversations on the impact of residential schools and the legacy it has left behind in our community.

 The significance of September